Legacy107/Everhunt/docs/guidelines.rst

         Containing images that are not sprites such as logo, thumbnail, cover, etc.

     sfx : folder
-        Containing sounds and musics file.
+        Containing sounds and music files.

     sprites : folder
         Containing game sprites.